 Is it edible?
 Is it poisonous?
 Is it full grown?
 What the heck is it?
 My website received a lot of Google hits from people searching for “bulbous fruit”, which is what I called it before I realized its true name.

 I have since learned that this is the fruit of the noni tree.
 It is edible (though not too tasty) and not poisonous (if you don’t eat too many).
 Proponents claim that the noni fruit and its juice can treat a wide variety of health problems, ranging from cancer to senility to psoriasis.
 Science hasn’t backed up these claims, so if you get a case of psoriasis, see a doctor.
 The noni fruit has also been used in many commercial skin and hair care products.
 Go ahead and slather it on if you need to moisturize, just don’t expect a cure for cancer.

-Posted in response to It IS easy being green!
+Posted in response to the weekly photo challenge It IS easy being green!

 His name was Jabba the Hutt due to his corpulence.
 He barked like a dog, blew up his chin with air, and ate live crickets.
 When he wasn’t eating, he sat very still so that he was very easy to photograph.
 I had him for ten years until his eyes started to fade and he had a harder time catching crickets.
 He is shown here in the prime of his life, sitting on a painting.
 He changed colors to match whatever his surroundings were, more or less.
 He could muster several shades of brown and blue-green.

 When I first got him home and he started barking, I thought there was an actual dog either right outside my window or somehow, disturbingly, inside my apartment.
 It was a big enough place that this was almost plausible, until I realized it was the frog.

 His method for catching crickets was to look about two inches into the space in front of him.
 If there was a cricket there he’d pounce with his mouth open, landing such that cricket was instantly in his mouth.
 Efficient!

 He was tons of fun.
 I still miss him.